inkstitch/inkstitch/collections/_fonts/de/namskout_ags.md

 * Third color (black) stitches the satin  columns

 ###  Namskout Tartan
-Namskout Tartann is a  tartan font.
+Namskout Tartan is a  tartan font.
 Each letter has its own tartan, therefore embroidering it as is is not for the faint of heart !
 Quite a few threads changes are required.
 However for a less work intense (but also less colorful) variation with only one tartan shared by all leters, see  [this](https://inkstitch.org//fr/tutorials/make_tartan_font_easier/)

 ## Impressionen